SikuliX/SikuliX-Docs/src/main/resources/docs/source/faq/010-command-line.rst

 Command Line Options (intention: run a script without opening the IDE)
 ----------------------------------------------------------------------

-.. option::  -r,--run <sikuli-folder/file>  (one or more entries seperated by space)
+.. option::  -r,--run <folder/file>  (one or more entries seperated by space)

-   run one or more .sikuli or .skl files or .jar files (1.1.2+) one after the other
+   run one script or more scripts one after the other skipping entries, that do not represent valid scripts.

    *<sikuli-folder/file>* can be
-    * a relative or absolute path with or without dotted parts (e.g. ../some-script)
+    * a relative or absolute path/filename with or without dotted parts (e.g. ../some-script)
     * a pointer to a location in the HTTP net (:ref:`for details look here <RunningScripts>`).
 The contained script file is downloaded and run, while the image files are downloaded when used in the script at runtime.

-   Having more than one script to run, the folder containing the script folder is remembered and applied to a following entry, that has a preceding ./ - example
+   Having more than one script, the folder containing the first script is remembered and applied to the following entries being a relative path/filename - example:
-      sikulix.com:scripts/test1 ./test2 ./test2 will reuse the location sikulix.com:scripts/ for test2 and test3
+      ``- r MyScripts/test1 test2 test2`` will reuse the location ``<working-folder>/MyScripts/`` for test2 and test3

+   A folder (first entry or intermediate) ``you-name-it`` not being a valid script folder (not ending ``.sikuli``, not containing a ``you-name-it.py``) will be taken as such and get the base folder for the following relative paths/filenames.

    Having more than one script specified: a return code of -1 will stop the complete execution.